bcrtvkcs/magnifier-headless-windhawk-mode/README.md

 Magnifier Headless Mode

-Windhawk mod that hides the Magnifier user interface window named "Büyüteç", leaving only the zoom functionality active.
+Windhawk mod that hides the Magnifier user interface window named "Büyüteç" or "Magnifier", leaving only the zoom functionality active.